St. Mary Of The Angels

-The intimate inner room has an aura of contemplative stillness
+The intimate inner room has an aura of contemplative stillness and austerity.

 The path of the mourners leads in one continuous movement through the flowing frame-formed rooms of the chapel.
 The dynamic design of the room lends the consecration ceremony a distinct setting, which in its “unrestrictedness” impressively reflects the Christian ideas of life and death.

 Like a folded piece of paper, the chapel roof floats above the interior as a golden, unbroken surface.
 Two almost round surfaces within the concrete floor covered in stone mark the position where the priest and the congregation stand.

 The golden ceiling is artificially lit from below, making it glow with a gentle lustre, and an opening in the roof illuminates the polished concrete altar in concentrated daylight.